 The process of developing the FY 2022 and 2023 Work Program begins with the initial creation of a first draft several months before an approved final draft is presented for adoption.
-Once the first draft is circulated through member agencies, including TDOT, VDOT, FHWA, and other federal multimodal agencies (local transit providers, State DOT-DRPT's), comments and corrections are issued for the MTPO staff to address and make corrections (note this process may occur again).
-Once this iterative process is completed a final version, which has been reviewed and approved for adoption by Federal and State agencies, is presented to the Executive Board for discussion and approval at a scheduled meeting.
+Once the first draft is circulated through member agencies, including TDOT, VDOT, FHWA, and other federal multimodal agencies (local transit providers, state DOT-DRPT's), comments and corrections are issued for the MTPO staff to address and make corrections (note this process may occur again).
+Once this iterative process is completed a final version, which has been reviewed and approved for adoption by federal and state agencies, is presented to the Executive Board for discussion and approval at a scheduled meeting.
 However, prior to development of the final draft MTPO staff will have discussions with various jurisdictional members to determine work priorities for the next two years.
 From a regional or comprehensive perspective, these discussions will determine what the core work efforts will be, i.e. corridor studies along major arterials in the area or possibly a long range plan update.
 The current condition of the long range plan itself, as well as the TIP, will also determine what level of effort and activities will be given toward either updates, amendments, or entirely new documents.
-For the Kingsport MTPO, FY22 will include continued work on a new LRTP.
+Now that the 2045 Plan is complete and adopted, FY23 will include continued work leading to a new LRTP in 2027.

-The final draft Work Program typically is reviewed to assure all federal and state initiatives, mandates, and Planning Factors are included, to assure that all required elements of the work program are addressed, and to assure all fiscal year work tasks are described in a manner that clearly sets the course of work and anticipated products identified for the next year (or years).
+The final draft Work Program typically is reviewed to assure all federal and state initiatives, mandates, Planning Factors, and Planning Emphasis Areas (PEAs) are included, to assure that all required elements of the work program are addressed, and to assure all fiscal year work tasks are described in a manner that clearly sets the course of work and anticipated products identified for the next year (or years).

-The UPWP is also presented to the Technical Coordinating Committee for their review as well.
-Once these steps are completed, and before the Executive Board takes action, an opportunity will be offered for the public to review the Work Program and provide input.
+Before the Executive Board takes action, an opportunity will be offered for the public to review the UPWP and provide input.
 Copies are placed on the MTPO's website as well as at several public locations (paper version).
 During the subsequent MTPO Board meeting the public is also given an opportunity to make comments and provide input as well.
 In addition, along with the public, the members of the Executive Board are given an opportunity to provide input as well, which may include various plans and studies that they may deem significant, such as specific corridor studies and/or project feasibility studies/plans.
 Once public and board member comments are completed, the final step includes adoption by the Executive Board.

-For the Kingsport MTPO, adoption of the Virginia/VDOT version occurs usually in May because the fiscal year begins on July 1.
-For Tennessee/TDOT it is typically approved in early August.
-These schedules also allow time for Federal agency approvals and funding contracts to be executed, thus establishing the budgets in which the MTPO staff can operate under.
+For the Kingsport MTPO, adoption of the Virginia/VDOT component occurs every May because the fiscal year begins on July 1.
+For Tennessee/TDOT it is typically approved every other year in early August.
+These schedules also allow time for federal agency approvals and funding contracts to be executed, thus establishing the budgets in which the MTPO staff can operate under.